ChangeFWorld/Codex-File-Tracker/README.md

 # Codex File Change Tracker

-VS Code extension that records Codex `apply_patch` file changes turn by turn and lets you preview, restore, and reapply recorded AI turns later.
+Prototype VS Code extension that records Codex AI file changes turn by turn and lets you restore any recorded turn later.

-> Warning: this is still a prototype.
-It can overwrite files if you restore the wrong turn.
-Keep backups for anything important.
+Codex's AI model is powerful, but it can be scary to let it edit your files-amazingly, it does not have a reliable official "undo" button, which is quite a simple feature that every user would expect, and every other AI-assisted code editor provides.
+Simply relying on Git for tracking AI changes is not ideal, because you may not want to commit every single AI change, let alone there are files that are not tracked by Git.
+This extension is a temporary coarse solution to this problem, providing a turn-by-turn snapshot history of AI changes, and allowing users to restore any previous snapshot with a one click.

+> **Warning:** Use at your own risk.
+This extension is still a prototype, has not been fully reviewed, and may contain severe bugs that could lead to file corruption or data loss.
+Always ensure you have a backup of important files before use.
+It only tracks successful Codex `apply_patch` edits; it does not track unrelated manual edits, shell-side effects, multi-agent conflicts, or arbitrary deletes outside that flow.
+Using it alongside these may lead to unexpected results.

 ## What it does